slavaheroes/breil-algonauts-challenge/README.md

 `roi_scores.ipynb` - notebook that compares different submission outputs.
 Eventually, the analysis was used to make ROI based submissions.

-### Our works
+## Our work

 `clip` - folder with scripts using CLIP model

-`sam` - folder with scripts using Segment Anything
+`sam` - folder with scripts using Segment Anything model

 > `clip_sam_ensemble.ipynb` - computes average or best-ROI of CLIP and SAM predictions.
 In the final solution, the average was computed.

 > `clip_sam_features_submission.py` - all features of CLIP and SAM were concatanated, and one Linear model mapping these features into the fMRI is constructed.

 > `clip_sam_roi_wise_submission.py` - a linear model was constructed for each ROI.
 For particular ROI, the best features were used.
-For example, prf-visual ROIs the SAM features performed the best, hence for these ROI I used only the SAM features, whereas for other ROI I used CLIP. `per_roi_sh.sh` - bash script that runs submission file sequentially for all subjects.
+For example, for prf-visual ROIs the SAM features performed the best, hence for these ROI I used only the SAM features, whereas for other ROI I used CLIP. `per_roi_sh.sh` - bash script that runs submission file sequentially for all subjects.

 `clip_sam_nn` - folder with scripts where Neural Network from CLIP and SAM features are fit to the fMRI voxels